Lifting statistical structures: Lifts of statistical manifolds

 which means that

 We use the convention according to which $f^{(p)}=0$ if $p<0$.
-For $g$ given in privileged coordinates by the Hessian of a function $\psi$ we get
+For $g$ given in the privileged coordinates by the Hessian of a function $\psi$, we get

 which means that the lifted metric is given by the Hessian of the lifted function.
-The same goes for the Levi-Civita connection and the skewness tensor -- both are defined by $\psi^{c}$ by the formulae
+The same is valid for the Levi-Civita connection and the skewness tensor -- both are defined with the use of $\psi^{c}$ by the formulae